sandun86/nodejs-prisma-postgresql-crud/README.md

-CRUD operations with nodejs with prisma and PostgreSQL
+CRUD operations API with nodejs with prisma and PostgreSQL

 1. npm i
 2. rename env-sample as .env